FabricExile/kludge/doc/adl-methods.md

 `cpp_name` is the name of the member in C++; it will have the same name in KL.  `cpp_type_name` is the C++ type name of the member.
 The `visibility`, if provided, is one of `Visibility.public`, `Visibility.protected` and `Visibility.private`; if not provided, it defaults to the current default visibility, which starts at `Visibility.public` but can be changed with `set_default_visibility()`.

 Public members are accessed via getters and setters that are automatically built for the type.
-The name of the getter defaults to `cxxGet_<memberName>` and the setter to `cxxSet_<memberName>` but can be controlled with the corresponding parameter.
+The name of the getter defaults to `cxx_get_<memberName>` and the setter to `cxx_set_<memberName>` but can be controlled with the corresponding parameter.
 If either `getter` or `setter` is set to `None`, the getter or setter will be completely omitted.

 It is not required to specify the members for a type, except when using in-place type wrapping; if not specified, the members will simply not be accessible from KL.